 I was an active member in a research initiative aiming to explore virtual learning environments by using, among other things, the virtual world of Second Life.
 The project was called Schome and was housed on a private island in the teenage grid.
 I had several roles within the project.
 I used my programming skills to create interactive objects on the island and data collection and analysis tools to evaluate the effectiveness of the pilot.
 I was also involved in a project in which the community developed an instrument to go on a satellite and launched into space for a national competition.
 We were shortlisted and our project was developed further with the help of Surrey Satellite Technology Ltd.

 I undertook an undergraduate research opportunity program placement in which I worked in the Plasma Physics research group in my department.
 During this time I constructed a two-dimensional simulation of homogeneous dust immersed in a low temperature plasma.
 The aim of this being to build a flexible framework for later development in my M.Sci. research project.

 I have also been heavily involved in more technologically innovative events that can reach a much wider audience.
 I was a designated astronomy expert in the national Space Safari initiative where we taught space science remotely to almost 1000 school children in the North of England.
-I have also played an integral part in the Schome initiative, where we have been teaching school children from across the country (and the U.S.A. for a term) in Second Life.
+I also played an integral part in the Schome initiative, where we taught school children from across the UK (and the USA for one term) in Second Life.
 One of the highlights of this project for me was helping a group to design a satellite instrument for a competition run by the British National Space Centre.
-Their entry was short-listed to be developed further.
-This lead to a trip to the Surrey Satellite Ltd. laboratory, a meeting with the minister of science and an awards ceremony at the International Astronautical Congress (2008).
+Their entry was shortlisted to be developed further.
+This led to a trip to the Surrey Satellite Ltd. laboratory, a meeting with the minister of science and an awards ceremony at the International Astronautical Congress (2008).
 The innovative nature of this project is such that we have published our findings in an educational journal.